 Sign Language may be used as an option by JMS majors to fulfill the language requirement.

-Most JMS courses have prerequisites as specified in the catalog course description (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF St. Petersburg catalog).
+Most JDC courses have prerequisites as specified in the catalog course description (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF St. Petersburg catalog).
 The JMS major takes at least four semesters to complete.
 Some courses are offered only during the day or evening one time each academic year.
 Students are assigned faculty advisers within the department to ensure that students are making progress toward graduation.

 Prerequisites (State-mandated Common Prerequisites)

 Transfer students wishing to become majors in JMS should complete the A.A. degree at a Florida state community college.
 Some courses required for the major may also meet General Education Requirements thereby transferring maximum hours to the university.
 If students transfer without an A.A. degree and have fewer than 60 semester hours of acceptable credit, the students must meet the university’s entering freshman requirements including ACT or SAT test scores, GPA, and course requirements.

 A maximum of nine semester hours in JMS courses will be accepted from a community college or other lower-level program toward a degree in journalism at USFSP.
 It is suggested that the nine hours include the equivalent of the department core curriculum.
 Approval by an academic adviser is required.